 Plus, keep in mind that a nonprofit’s working capital ratio, a rough gauge of how long its programs can operate without new revenue, is often referenced by potential funders and donors before making grant and donation decisions.
 Solid short-term financial footing pays off, and it should be prioritized above creating an endowment.

 Note: With careful strategy, you can try to build both your cash reserves and an endowment at the same time.
-However, the viability of this approach varies from organization to organization.
+However, the viability of this approach varies.
 To go this route, your board can skip ahead to establish a quasi-endowment with a relatively small amount of money (there are no minimum requirements for endowments).

 With the foundational financial considerations and improvements out of the way, next define your “why” for starting an endowment fund.
 Answer these questions: